Scenarios ↑ Back to top

 - Assign a Name and/or Description to the created Scenario.

-- Define selection matching conditions in the Scenario Configuration section by including or excluding products/variations.
-Choose selection is or selection is not in the drop-down associated with each Component to include or exclude the specified products/variations.
+- Define selection matching conditions in the Configuration section by including or excluding products/variations.
+Choose is or is not in the drop-down associated with each Component to include or exclude the specified products/variations.
 To add all products and variations without selecting them one by one, choose Any Product or Variation.

 - Tick the Hide Components action.